 We also expect you to research your subject area within the post-compulsory context, and to visit a further education establishment to make an informed decision about how your subject specialism fits into the national vocational framework.

-We also require GCSE Maths and English Grade C or equivalent - or you could take a computer-based Key Skills Level 2 Numeracy and Literacy equivalency test.
+We also require GCSE Maths and English Grade 4 (previously grade C) or above, or equivalent - or you could take a computer-based Key Skills Level 2 Numeracy and Literacy equivalency test.
 A charge will be introduced as follows:

 Candidates should bring cash with them on the day of the test.